Maestro by Oteligence · Java Observability

 Live Now

-Available at app.oteligence.com and via the Maestro CLI today
+Available at app.oteligence.com today

 📦

-18 KB OTel Extension JAR
+18 KB OTel Extension JAR per service

+One pre-built JAR per uploaded service.
 Plugs into OTel Agent Extension API.
 No agent replacement.
 No code changes.

 ⚙️